 Don’t be faithless any longer.
 Believe!
 John 20:27

-After Jesus rose from the dead and appeared to the disciples behind closed doors, Thomas wasn’t with them.
-So when the disciples told Thomas that Jesus was alive, he didn’t believe them.
-“I won’t believe it,” he said, “unless I see the nail wounds in his hands, put my fingers into them, and place my hand into the wound in his side” (John 20:25).
+Thomas owes his bad-boy reputation to an incident following Jesus’ resurrection.
+Jesus had appeared to the disciples behind closed doors.
+But Thomas wasn’t with them.
+When they told Thomas the news of Jesus’ resurrection, he responded, “I won’t believe it unless I see the nail wounds in his hands, put my fingers into them, and place my hand into the wound in his side” (John 20:25).
 When Jesus later appeared to Thomas, the Lord took him up on his offer.
 He said, “Put your finger here and see my hands.
 Put your hand into the wound in my side.
 Don’t be faithless any longer.
 Believe!” (verse 27).

-Many people put Thomas down because of his doubt.
-But they forget one fact: None of the other disciples believed until they, too, had seen evidence of the Resurrection.
+Many people come down hard on Thomas because of his doubt.
+But they forget that none of the other disciples believed until they, too, had seen evidence of the Resurrection.
 Everyone else had already seen Jesus’ hands and side.
-What’s more, Jesus didn’t say to Thomas, “You were a really bad disciple for doubting me.”
+What’s more, Jesus didn’t say to Thomas, “You should never have doubted.”
 Instead, he showed his disciple the evidence and then said, “Stop doubting.”
-And finally, when Thomas did see the evidence, he uttered one of the loudest confessions of faith in history, calling Jesus “my Lord and my God!” (verse 28).
+And finally, when Thomas did see the evidence, he uttered one of the great confessions of faith in history, calling Jesus, “My Lord and my God!” (verse 28).

-TALK: What doubts keep you from following Jesus totally?
+REFLECT: What doubts keep you from following Jesus completely?

 PRAY: Share your doubts with God and allow him to answer them in his own way.